MalloryHuston/Plethora-of-Python/Cryptography/deal-with-scams/README.md

 If you have similar examples or educational scripts on scam prevention or honeypot analysis, feel free to open a pull request.

 Stay safe, stay ethical.

----

-### 📜 License

-MIT License — for educational use only.